-i.
-Participation of the Screen Liaison(s) in staff meetings where screeners discuss and consult with one another on recently completed functional screens;

-- ii.
-Identification of how the accuracy, completeness, and timeliness of annual and change-in-condition screens submitted by screeners will be monitored; and - iii.
-Identification of the methods that will be employed to improve screener competency given the findings of the monitoring.
+- i.
+Participation of the Screen Liaison(s) in staff meetings where screeners discuss and consult with one another on recently completed functional screens; - ii.
+Identification of how the accuracy, completeness, and timeliness of annual and change-in-condition screens submitted by screeners will be monitored; - iii.
+Identification of how changes of condition are communicated between IDT staff and screeners when screens are completed by non-IDT staff; and - iv.
+Identification of the methods that will be employed to improve screener competency given the findings of the monitoring. - b.

-b.
 Continuing Skills Testing

 The MCO shall require all of its certified screeners to participate in continuing-skills testing required by the Department.
 The Department will not require continuing-skills testing more than once per year.
-The MCO will
+The MCO will:

 - i.
 Provide for the participation of all certified screeners in any continuing-skills training that is required by the Department. - ii.
 Administer continuing-skills testing required by the Department in accordance with instructions provided by the Department at the time of testing. - iii.
-Cooperate with the Department in planning and carrying out remedial action if the results of the continuing-skills testing indicate performance of any individual screener or group of screeners is below performance standards set for the test result, including retesting if the Department believes retesting to be necessary.

-c.
-Annual Review
+Cooperate with the Department in planning and carrying out remedial action if the results of the continuing-skills testing indicate performance of any individual screener or group of screeners is below performance standards set for the test result, including retesting if the Department believes retesting to be necessary. - c.
+Annual Review d.
+Remediation e.
+Quality Improvement